SeanKilleen/seankilleen.github.io/_posts/2020-07-03-from-the-ama-how-do-you-find-make-time-to-stay-productive.md

 ---
 _I run [an ongoing AMA (ask me anything) on GitHub](https://github.com/SeanKilleen/ama) where folks can drop questions.
 [Give it a try!](https://github.com/SeanKilleen/ama/issues/new) Occasionally I'll post topics here that I think a wider audience might be interested in._

+**Editor's Note:** This was pre-pandemic and pre-baby. :smile: The last few months have left me very drained, and so I've been placing extra emphasis on self-care and adjusting my expectations for impact.

 Today's AMA Post:

 > How do you find / make time to stay productive?
 Do you find it's a mindset?
 Scheduling tricks?
 Finding energy and motivation for extra-curriculars is often an issue of mine.
 I'd love to hear more about how you can manage to burn the candle at both ends